alexparunov/aws-mfa-script/README.md

 mfa <mfacode> <optional-aws-profile>
 ```

 MFA session is valid for 36 hours.
-In case you with to reuse it in another subprocess just run the following command.
+In case you want to reuse it in another subprocess just run the following command.

 ```
 reuse_mfa_session